 Children need healthy meals to learn.
 Horseheads CSD offers healthy meals every school day.
-Breakfast costs \$1.25; Lunch costs \$2.10 Grades K-6; \$2.35 Grades 7-12..
-Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch meals at no charge.
+Breakfast costs \$1.25 grades 9-12th; lunch costs \$2.35 grades 9-12.
+Your children may qualify for free meals or for reduced price meals.
+Students in New York State that are approved for reduced price meals will receive breakfast and lunch meals and snacks served through the Afterschool Snack Program at no charge.
+Below are common guestions and answers to help you with the application process.

-\\We are pleased to inform you that Phoenix Academy and The STEM Academy in the Horseheads CSD will implement a meal certification option available to schools participating in the National School Lunch and School Breakfast Programs for 2022-2023.
+\\We are pleased to inform you that ALL Horseheads Elementary Schools, Horseheads Intermediate & Middle School & Phoenix Academy in the Horseheads CSD will implement a meal certification option available to schools participating in the National School Lunch and School Breakfast Programs for 2023-2024.

 What does this mean for your child(ren) attending the school(s) identified above?
-All students enrolled at the Phoenix Academy and The STEM Academy are eligible to receive a healthy breakfast and lunch at school at no charge to your household each day of the 2022-2023 school year.
+All students enrolled at one of the following Horseheads Elementary Schools, Horseheads Intermediate & Middle School & Phoenix Academy are eligible to receive a healthy breakfast and lunch at school at no charge to your household each day of the 2023-2024 school year.
 No further action is required of you.
 Your child(ren) will be able to participate in these meal programs without having to pay a fee or submit an application.

-What if I have students in the other schools in Horseheads district?
+What if I have students at the Horseheads High School?
 Please fill out the Free & Reduced application.
 Be sure your application lists ALL students and household members, regardless of grade.